fkaduk/kobodeck/DESIGN.md

 seconds (2, 5, 10, 17, ...) per attempts, up to 4 attempts
 (configurable on the commandline) for a total of 35 seconds.

+One problem with this design is that it can take too long for wallabako to realize wifi is up, or, inversly, it can take too long for wifi to go online.
+Similarly, wifi can be turned off because Nickel thinks it's idle, cutting off a long wallabako download.

+The solution for the former could be to retry more aggressively and for a longer time.
+Or we could use launchers, see below for that.

+A solution for the latter issue would be more aggressive timeouts.
+We should also be careful to transfer files atomically: right now we write the files directly in their final destination, which means we might leave incomplete files in place that wallabako will not retry.

 Autoreload
 ----------